whymeoff/keywords-parser/README.md

 # Keywords parser
-It's a Node.JS application that is created to check count of each word of the requested page, in another words "keywords parse"
+It's a Node.JS application that is created to check count of each word of the requested page, in another words "keywords parser"

 ### Stack
  - Javascript, Typescript, Node.JS (16+)